A Science|Business public webcast, in partnership with Novartis / REPLAY NOW AVAILABLE

 The insights learned from this experience are already inspiring a re-think of existing systems, with the European Commission pushing ahead with several ambitious initiatives and global partnerships to prepare for the future – among them the EU4Health initiative, a new agency for emergency response and preparedness (HERA), a European Health Data Space, and the COVAX facility.

-The current pandemic has also deprived millions of citizens of access to care and treatments.
-Europe promises to “build back better” in the recovery phase – but it will have to address an enormous backlog of population health needs in parallel during what is likely to be an extended economic downturn.
+However, the crisis has also deprived millions of citizens of access to care and treatments; in parallel, it has blown holes in traditional health budgets.
+Europe promises to “build back better” in the recovery phase – but it will have to address an enormous backlog of population health needs during what is likely to be an extended economic downturn.
 In this regard, the quality, value and impact of health treatments and products will have paramount importance for years to come.

-- What lessons can be drawn from the development of medicines related to COVID-19 and adapted to a far broader range of therapeutics and products, ensuring their rapid availability and distribution to patients’ safety and quality standards?
+- Which lessons can be drawn from the development of medicines related to COVID-19 and adapted to a far broader range of therapeutics and products, ensuring their rapid availability and distribution to patients across Europe?

-- What can value-and-outcome-based approaches (VOBHC) and patient-reported outcome (PRO) be relevant to shape post-COVID healthcare systems?
+- What can value-and-outcome-based approaches (VOBHC) and patient-reported outcomes (PRO) be relevant to shape post-COVID healthcare systems?

 - How can European healthcare companies amplify their impact and deliver greater sustainability in alignment with EU strategy and expectations?

 15:35 - SESSION I – Accelerating HCS transformation: Can Europe seize this unique window of opportunity?

 An interactive debate, focused on the latest political developments at European level.

 - Andrzej Jan Rys, Director, Health systems, medical products and innovation, DG SANTE, European Commission